Differences Between ASP & ASP.NET Well Explained:

 In this tutorial I will show you how to connect to MS SQL Server database.
 Everything is commented(in ASP we Comment as ') so you won't have trouble.

-DSN stands for 'Data Source Name'.
+Connect with a DSNDSN stands for 'Data Source Name'.
 It is an easy way to assign useful and easily rememberable names to data sources which may not be limited to databases alone.
 If you do not know how to set up a system DSN read this tutorial How to set up a system DSN.

 <%